My name is Hannah Blustin and I founded Pomegranate Travel.

 Gal was awesome thru our entire trip…always available to us to answer questions.Alan C, CT

-My name is Anna and I am a Journey Consultant at Pomegranate Travel.
+My name is Anna and I am Senior Journey Consultant for Pomegranate Travel.

 My Name is Anna and I am from Germany.
 The moment I came to Israel I fell in love with this country immediately, the variety and possibilities to travel in this little country are endless.
 You can have a delicious breakfast at the Mediterranean Sea and on the same day spend your evening with a fabulous BBQ and bonfire in the Negev desert in one of the many khans.
 The Negev desert is my favorite spot, the wideness of the desert and the quiet of nature are my happy place.
 I love to travel with our jeep and discover ancients site from the Nabateans like Shivta or Mamshit, which are breathtaking and my run away escape place from the big city lights.
 When I am not in the desert I love to explore Tel Aviv’s history and stroll in the Neve Zedek neighborhood, and finish the day with a delicious dinner in my favorite restaurant TYO.